VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 3/8/2021

-Just received my bitpixel and it did not work with Next 2.
+Just received my atgames bitpixel and it did not work with Next 2.
 Added support in retrofe for support for bitPixel.
 First test release for bitPixel support for Next 2 and later iterations.

 This also assumes you have already installed the pixelcade listener at https://pixelcade.org/download-pc/